Early Years Services (Childcare) Foundation Degree

 • Written assignments

-• In class tests
+• In class assessments

 • Presentations

-• Viva Voce (verbal exam)
+• Viva Voce (verbal assessment)

 What can I do next?